Greek yogurt emerged on the culinary scene a few years ago and is now a staple in many American kitchens.

 Can you share with us one of your favorite recipes from the book, Greek Yogurt Kitchen?

 Sure!
-Here is one of my favorites.
+One of my favorites is the Lemon-Blueberry Stuffed French Toast.
 I hope you enjoy it.